stevendaye/O-Bundle-Test-Project/README.md

 ## Set Up
 --------------------
-I downloaded and installed the *Stencil CLI* for local Development and created a API Account on my Store Dashboard.
+I downloaded and installed the *Stencil CLI* for local Development and created an API Account on my Store Dashboard.
 Next I cloned from github the *Stencil's Cornerstone theme* for working and editing the default Cornerstone Theme that comes standard with new BigCommerce stores.

 ## Feature 1
 --------------------
 Creating a feature that will show the product's second image when it is hovered on.

 1. Result
-  - Go to "Special Items Category".
+  - Go to **Special Items Category**.
   - Hover over the product to see the effect.

 2. Steps